 It is proposed that the interim shortfall be picked up by the appropriate Downstream Transporter who shall cover both Transportation and Energy costs.
-This may involve a re-imbursement of the Shrinkage Manager in the short term.
+This will involve a re-imbursement of the NTS Shrinkage Manager.
 We do not expect the Downstream Transporter to purchase gas but simply be responsible for the cashflow in the short term.